Henry Cavendish, 2nd Duke of Newcastle: Duke of Newcastle

-In 1676, he inherited the title of Duke of Newcastle and the family seats of Welbeck Abbey, Bolsover Castle and Nottingham Castle on the death of his father and was invested a Knight of the Garter in 1677.
-He died in 1691, leaving no surviving male heir, and thus the dukedom became extinct.
+In 1676, he inherited the title of Duke of Newcastle and the family seats of Welbeck Abbey, Bolsover Castle and Nottingham Castle on the death of his father.
+He was invested a Knight of the Garter in 1677.
+He remained a Tory in the House of Lords and in 1680 he voiced strong opposition to, voted against, the Exclusion Bill.
+After the accession of James II, Newcastle remained a loyal supporter of the king, despite his concern at James's policies favouring Roman Catholics.

+During the Glorious Revolution of 1688, Newcastle attempted to maintain control over northern England for James II and refused to cooperate with Whig nobles who organised petitions against the king.
+After the revolution, he avoided taking the oaths to the new regime required under the Oaths of Allegiance and Supremacy Act 1688 on the grounds of ill health.
+As a result, he lost most of his public offices in 1689, including those of Justice in eyre, Lord Lieutenant of Nottinghamshire, Custos Rotulorum of Derbyshire and Lord Lieutenant of the North Riding of Yorkshire, although he took no known part in any subsequent Jacobite plots.

+Newcastle died in 1691, leaving no surviving male heir, and thus the dukedom became extinct.
 Welbeck Abbey and other East Midlands estates passed to his favourite daughter Margaret, who had married John Holles, for whom the dukedom was recreated in 1694.
 The bequest was unsuccessfully contested by Cavendish's other daughters.

 The department of Manuscripts and Special Collections, The University of Nottingham, holds a number of papers relating to the 2nd Duke of Newcastle – the Cavendish Papers (Pw 1), part of the Portland (Welbeck) Collection, includes some of his personal papers; and the Newcastle (Clumber) Collection (Ne) includes estate papers and family settlements from the time of the 2nd Duke.